jahinic/ST558_Project2/documents/entertainment.md

 .
 This data set summarizes a heterogeneous set of features about articles published by Mashable in a period of two years.

--   We are going to focuse on the following predictors:
+-   We are going to focus on the following predictors:

     1.  url: URL of the article (non-predictive)